 Wycliffe Bible Translators

 Brian Schwartz went to the Philippines as a missionary in 2008.
 There he met Beth, and they were married in 2010.
-Brian and Beth partner in Bible translation serving in support roles: Brian as facilities manager for Faith Academy Mindanao (primarily for children of missionaries) and Beth as finance liaison for the Project Funding Management Team.
+Brian and Beth partner in Bible translation serving in support roles.
+Brian serves as the Business Administrator and Facilities Manager for Faith International Academy of Davao City.
+Beth’s roles are Scripture Engagement with a primary focus on Bible distribution, Obo Manobo Old Testament Translation Project Manager, and Guesthouse Manager.
 Brian and Beth have a daughter, Rebecca, and an adult son, Jacob.

 Jeff and Shauna Spence began their ministry in Mongolia in 2006, working with a local non-governmental organization doing small-scale development.
 They were involved in construction, greenhouse projects, developing small businesses, training local church leaders, and working with Operation Christmas Child.
-They moved to Taiwan in 2017, and Jeff has a new ministry position as the Regional Strategy Coordinator for North Asia.
+They moved to Taiwan in 2017, and Jeff is now the Regional Strategy Coordinator for North Asia.
 Jeff and Shauna have four children: Kaylee, Ava, Jeffrey, and Alyssa.